-Here is my suggestion on best available books for learning java programming – from complete beginner to competent programmer.
-I do not want to confuse anyone with a long list, so I have taken 1-2 books for each area of important topic you must know.
+I do not want to confuse anyone with a long list, so I have taken 1-2 books for each area of the important topic we should know.

-Anytime you want to quick access any java concept online, this should be your first choice.
+Anytime you want to quickly access any java concept online, this should be your first choice.
 They are enough explanatory and full of knowledge.
-You may find some problem if you are beginner, because it is reference material and not step-by-step guide to teach you the concepts, and to make use of this information you first know the basics, right??
+You may find some problems if you are a beginner because it is reference material and not a step-by-step guide to teach you the concepts, and to make use of this information you first know the basics, right??

-Even “James Gosling” recommend this book by saying “I sure wish I had this book ten years ago.
+Even “James Gosling” recommends this book by saying “I sure wish I had this book ten years ago.
 Some might think that I don’t need any Java books, but I need this one.”

 I will recommend you to go after this book, once you are comfortable in basic java and have spent 1-2 years in actual coding.
 It’s full of excellent advices; and to consume those advices, you better be prepared.

-I really admire this book and have read it’s many chapters multiple times.
-It’s surprisingly good book covering even minor details of java concurrency concepts and explaining in detail.
-It also provides you example code for teaching you the correct usage of java threads and it’s APIs.
+I really admire this book and have read its many chapters multiple times.
+It is surprisingly a good book covering even minor details of java concurrency concepts and explaining them in detail.
+It also provides you example code for teaching you the correct usage of java threads and its APIs.

-This is free reference material available at your disposal for getting knowledge of very important generics concepts.
+This is free reference material available at your disposal for getting knowledge of very important general concepts.
 An excellent resource.
 Bookmark it now !!

-I will not recommend this book to you, until you’re pretty comfortable with the basic principles of OO design.
-Even then you may put some efforts to grasp correct concepts.
+I will not recommend this book to you until you’re pretty comfortable with the basic principles of OO design.
+Even then you may put some effort to grasp correct concepts.
 But trust me, unlike most books, however, it amply pays that investment.

-Apart from above books, I will suggest you to browse some good java blogs/forums ( like howtodoinjava.com 🙂 ); and discuss your understanding with others, and argue with other’s understanding of java.
-Discussion is single most powerful tool to enhance knowledge.
+Apart from the above books, I will suggest you browse some good java blogs/forums ( like howtodoinjava.com 🙂 ); and discuss your understanding with others, and argue with others’ understanding of java.
+Discussion is the single most powerful tool to enhance knowledge.

 Happy Learning !!